wiktorkowalski/blog/src/content/blog/live-feature-flags-with-aws-systems-manager-and-dotnet.md

 # Usage

-Now that we've added `ConfigurationProvider` to our app, and DI Container, we can use the feature flags just by injecting the `IOptionsSnapshot<FeatureFlagsOptions>` where it's needed
+Now that we've added `ConfigurationProvider` to our app, and DI Container, we can use the feature flags just by injecting the `IOptionsSnapshot<FeatureFlagsOptions>` where it's needed.

 ```cs
 [ApiController]